tangowithcode/tango_with_django_2/manuscript/chapter3.md

 I>
 I> as suggested on [StackOverflow](http://stackoverflow.com/questions/8112630/cant-create-django-project-using-command-prompt).
 Note that the path will likely vary on your own computer.

 This command will invoke the `django-admin.py` script, which will set up a new Django project called `tango_with_django_project` for you.
-Typically, we append `_project` to the end of our Django project directories so we know exactly what they contain -- but the naming convention is entirely up to you.
+Naming conventions dictate that we would typically append `_project` to the end of our Django project directories so we know exactly what they contain -- but naming this is really entirely up to you.

 You'll now notice within your workspace is a directory set to the name of your new project, `tango_with_django_project`.
 Within this newly created directory, you should see two items: